CVE-2023-36010 Overview

 Workarounds

-# Force a signature and engine update
+# Force a Defender signature and platform update

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.